 The annual Faculty and Staff Service Recognition Ceremony honors Georgia College employees who have given five or more years of dedicated service to the university.
 The ceremony recognizes these years of service in five year increments.

 Are you interested in planning an alumni event or reunion?
 The Alumni Office is here to help!
 For more information on how to get started, contact the Alumni Office at email@example.com.

-If you are an on-campus planner and you have an alum returning to campus for one of your meetings or events, you should complete this form.
+If you are an on-campus planner and you have an alum returning to campus for one of your meetings or events, let us know by completing our online Campus Alumni Engagement form.
 The Alumni Office can assist you with making the most of your visiting alum’s time on campus.